jeffreyevans/spatialEco/README.md

     auto-logistic model, sampling models, cluster optimization and statistical exploratory tools.

-# Available functions in spatialEco 1.3-6 are:
+# Available functions in spatialEco 1.3-7 are:

     annulus.matrix - Creates a 0,1 matrix based on defined annulus parameters, can be used as a window matrix in a raster focal function

-	approx.dd.res - Approximate raster (meters) resolution from decimal degrees

 	background - Creates a point sample that can be used as a NULL for SDM's and other
 	             modeling approaches (see pseudo.absence for alternate approach).